tum-ens/urbs/doc/implementdoc/sets.rst

 * The ``commodity_dict["price"]`` is a dictionary in which prices of commodities in the sites are noted for each support timeframe (i.e. year).
-The dictionary's keys have the form: Year, Site, Commodity Name, Commodity Type.
+The dictionary's keys have the elements: (Year, Site, Commodity Name, Commodity Type).

 Sites
 ^^^^^